-This has been a significant learning for Udayan Care as they’ve listened to and worked with care leavers globally.
-They’ve also incorporated recommendations from the 4th Biennial International Conference (BICON) on Alternative Care for Children in Asia, which urged organisations to include the perspectives and expertise of people with lived experience within their work.
+This proactive approach aligns with global trends, and Udayan Care has learned from listening to and interacting with people with lived experience of care from around the world.
+They’ve also embraced insights from the Biennial International Conference on Alternative Care for Children in Asia (BICON), which urged organisations to include the perspectives and expertise of people with lived experience within their work.

 Raja, a young social worker, works in the community supporting family-strengthening initiatives to prevent children from being separated from their parents and family breakdown.